sunny972538/Common-API-Examples/README.md

 # Common-API-Examples
-This repository contains some common-api exaples
+This repository contains some common-api examples